NAFEMS logo

 (Note: This broadcast is part of the NAFEMS vendor series that allows various solutions providers the opportunity to deliver technical information to the NAFEMS community.
 NAFEMS does not endorse any vendor, but tries to provide an unbiased view of the marketplace.)

 A wide variety of coupled-physics problems can be solved by employing implicit sequential coupling.
 Examples include thermal-structural coupling, thermal-electromagnetic coupling, electromagnetic-structural coupling, and fluid structure interaction (FSI).
-Many products including; micro-electromechanical systems (MEMS), electronic devices, and elastic artery modeling for stent design require a multiphysics solution and can utilize implicit sequential coupling.
+Many products including; micro-electromechanical systems (MEMS), electronic devices, and elastic artery modelling for stent design require a multiphysics solution and can utilise implicit sequential coupling.

 Ødegaard & Danneskiold-Samsøe A/S has performed a coupled-field analysis to study the effects of flow-induced vibrations on thin-walled structures such as gas turbine exhaust ducts.
 These vibrations have been caused by either external vortex sheet separation or internal flows with large regions of separation.
 The presentation will focus on the methodology to obtain and transfer these pressure fluctuations from the flow field solution to the structural simulation.